Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-collective-communication.md

 );
 ```

 The data to be *scattered* is split into even chunks of size `sendcount`.
-So, for example, if `sendcount` is 2 and
+If `sendcount` is 2 and `sendtype` is
-`sendtype` is `MPI_INT`, then each rank will receive two integers.
-The values for `recvcount` and `recvtype` are the
+`MPI_INT`, then each rank will receive two integers.
+The values for `recvcount` and `recvtype` are the same as
-same as `sendcount` and `sendtype`.
+`sendcount` and `sendtype`.
 If the total amount of data is not evenly divisible by the number of processes,
 `MPI_Scatter()` will not work.
 In this case, we need to use
 [`MPI_Scatterv()`](https://www.open-mpi.org/doc/v4.0/man3/MPI_Scatterv.3.php) instead to specify the amount of data each
 rank will receive.
 The code example below shows `MPI_Scatter()` being used to send data which has been initialised only